 - Alcohol abuse affects as many as 29 percent of firefighters, and prescription drug abuse may affect 10 percent of firefighters, the National Survey on Drug Use and Health revealed.
 Rates of substance abuse are elevated among other first responders, too.
 For instance, one in four police officers has a drug or alcohol problem.

-- More first responders die from suicide than in the line of duty, a 2021 Centers for Disease Control report The same CDC report “Suicides Among First Responders: A Call to Action” attributed the higher risk of suicide among first responders to “the environments in which they work, their culture, and stress, both occupational and personal.”
+- More first responders die from suicide than in the line of duty, according to a 2021 Centers for Disease Control report.
+The same report, “Suicides Among First Responders: A Call to Action,” attributed the higher risk of suicide among first responders to “the environments in which they work, their culture, and stress, both occupational and personal.”

 Why Is Peer Support Important in First Responder Treatment?